 The metal strips in these sets had holes for the bolts arranged

 in an X-shaped pattern with 3 holes in each arm i.e. Tri - X. In 1935 the company began producing the

 electrically powered model trains that it became famous for, under the Trix Express label.
 These trains

 were produced under the guidance of former Bing managing

 director Stephan Bing.
 Bing had left the family business in 1927 and purchased this firm.
-At this
+He partnered with

-production of trains was in 'OO' gauge for three rail track, a scale that the Bing company itself
+production of trains was in 'OO' gauge for three rail track, operating at 14 volts AC.
+OO was a scale that the Bing company itself

 had also made in the 1920's.